getodk/docs/projecting-collect.rst

 Using Command Line
 ~~~~~~~~~~~~~~~~~~~~~~~

 You can also run the emulator using command line.
-Follow the steps given below to start your emulator using command line:
+Follow the steps given below to start your emulator using the command line:

 .. note::

   If SDK installation has been put in another drive or folder instead of in its default location of ``$USER_HOME`` or ``$HOME``.
-Make sure you haves set the environment variables according to that.
+Make sure you have set the environment variables according to that.
 In the command line type the following command to set environment variables.

   .. code-block:: console